tobinus/TDT4242-Group2/README.md

 ### Frontend
 Make sure you have angular installed.
 Follow the guide at https://angular.io/guide/quickstart

-To install the application, CD to the frontend folder and write:
+To install the application, cd to the `frontend` folder and run:
 ```
 npm install
 ```
-To locally run the frontend on your computer, CD to the frontend folder, and launch the application:
+Still in the frontend folder, launch the application with:
 ```
 npm start
 ```
+This should automatically open a browser window to http://localhost:4200

 ## API reference
 ### Users